ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 It will need to be customized for each environment.
 This is a manual process, a code snippet like below can help with the initial copy:

     ```shell
-    # the file path to customize, relative to 'source-base'
+    # the path of the file to customize, relative to 'source-base'
     # for example, 'core-landing-zone/setters.yaml'
     export FILE_TO_CUSTOMIZE=''
     ```